-Based on our research of this supplement’s ingredients, we believe that it could have a positive effect for a variety of people because there is a wide spectrum of probiotic strains in each pill.
+The ingredients in this supplement may have a positive effect for a variety of people since there is a wide spectrum of probiotic strains in each pill.

 However, based on our research of the World Gastroenterology Organisation’s Global Guidelines, it’s really hard to say exactly how well this supplement will work because every person who takes it is different and there’s no way to pinpoint how many CFU’s of each ingredient there are in your Dynamic Biotics pills.